Life in Kalamazoo

 The spectacularly beautiful shores of Lake Michigan are only a 30 to 40 minute drive west from Kalamazoo.
 During the summer, the long, sandy white beaches of Saint Joseph, Saugatuck/Douglas and South Haven are so lovely that many visitors comment they never imagined such lovely places existed in the Midwest.

-The Detroit suburb of Dearborn is home to one of the largest Arab populations in the United States, but because it is not near an Amtrak station, we recommend that students visiting Dearborn arrange for a car to travel there.
+The Detroit suburb of Dearborn is home to one of the largest Arab populations in the United States, but because it is not near an Amtrak station, we recommend that students visiting Dearborn independently of the program's field trips arrange for a car to travel there.

 Summer in Kalamazoo is often quite warm, with daytime temperatures between 80-90°F (27-33°C) so we recommend bringing summer wear.
-Still, the evenings are usually quite pleasant outside.
+Still, evening temperatures can sometimes drop down to the low 60s.

 Kalamazoo has its own airport, the Kalamazoo/Battle Creek International Airport (airport code: AZO), located a few miles south of downtown and WMU.
 The Gerald R. Ford International Airport (airport code: GRR) is the next nearest airport and is located in Grand Rapids, Mich., about 45 minutes north of Kalamazoo.